vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 ### /debug/status

-This page has a variety of human-readable information about the current vttablet.
-You can look at this page to get a general overview of what’s going on.
-It also has links to various other diagnostic URLs below.
+This page has a variety of human-readable information about the current vttablet and contains links to all the other URLs.
+You can look at this page to get a general overview of what is going on.

 ### /debug/vars

-The following sections describe the various sub-objects of the JSON object exported by `/debug/vars`:
+The following sections describe the various sub-objects of the JSON object exported by `/debug/vars`.
+These variables can be found at the top level of the JSON object:

 #### Queries